 RingCentral launched its own AI Receptionist in early 2025.
+As a leader in the Gartner Magic Quadrant for UCaaS, RingCentral has significant enterprise credibility.
 If you're a RingCentral user, you probably saw the pitch: AI answers your calls, routes to the right person, books appointments.
 All inside the platform you already use.

 Sounds great on paper.
 But the details matter -especially the pricing model and the limitations that don't make it into the marketing.